lumifyio/lumify-data/lumify-enterprise/lumify-mapped-ingest/README.md

 `type`: `csv`

-The reference implementation of the `DocumentMapping` interface is the `com.altamiracorp.lumify.mapping.csv.CsvDocumentMapping`.
+The reference implementation of the `DocumentMapping` interface is the `io.lumify.mapping.csv.CsvDocumentMapping`.
 It supports extraction of entities, properties and relationships from a columnar data file.
 Each row of the data file is processed individually and the mapping is applied to extract and transform entities and their properties from the columns.
 Once all entities have been created, the relationships between them are established.
 Relationships are only created if both the source and target entities were successfully extracted.

 ### `CsvDocumentMapping` Properties